 These four tips will help you overcome some of the most common challenges affecting senior franchisees, get them engaged, and break out of their performance plateau.

 Franchisee satisfaction survey data is the most effective way to really help you understand the unique perspective of your tenured franchisees.
-Using the FBR analytics system, you can easily break down your survey results to learn what your senior franchisees are thinking and what their specific issues are.
+Using FBR’s interactive reporting platform, you can easily break down your survey results to learn what your senior franchisees are thinking and what their specific issues are.